hansiverts/SMA-Russian-News-/README.md

 In summary, we have indicated that Russian narratives are carefully calibrated from official sources, and that these narratives evolve alongside military and political developments.
 This communication strategy is part of a wider campaign of repression and manipulation at home – and operations in the informational domain abroad.
 We have shown that even basic word frequency analysis can add to our understanding of such campaigns – more than what a qualitative account would achieve.
 That said, we also realise that the subject matter is fiendishly complex, and that complete interpretation of our findings is very challenging.
 Why do keywords disappear after their peaks, and what patterns do they follow?
 What would the same keywords across different platforms look like?
 Would word embedding help us differentiate between ‘neutral’ and ‘loaded’ instances of keywords with many uses?
 If nothing else, the process has taught us a lot about the tools and techniques available to us as researchers, and has made us think a lot about how a similar methodology might be used in more ambitious projects in the future.

+### Additional references

+Alieva, I., Kloo, I., & Carley, K. M. (2024).
+‘Analyzing Russia’s propaganda tactics on Twitter using mixed methods network analysis and natural language processing: a case study of the 2022 invasion of Ukraine’, EPJ Data Science, 13(1).

+Lasswell, H. D. (1927).
+The theory of political propaganda.
+American Political Science Review, 21, 627–631. https://doi.org/10.2307/1945515

+Lai, C., Toriumi, F. and Yoshida, M. (2024) ‘A multilingual analysis of pro Russian misinformation on Twitter during the Russian invasion of Ukraine’, Nature, 14(10155).
+Available at: https://www.nature.com/articles/s41598-024-60653-y.

+Miskimmon, A. and O’Loughlin, B. (2017).
+‘Russia’s Narratives of Global Order: Great Power Legacies in a Polycentric World’, Politics and Governance, 5(3), pp. 111–120.